helpfulBadger/envoy_getting_started/02_front_proxy_kibana/README.md

 ## Adding EFK containers

 We will be using Fluent Bit in this example because it is lite weight and simpler to deal with than Logstash or full fledged FluentD.
-Below is a gist with a very basic configuration and no special optimizations.
+Below is a Dockerfile with a very basic configuration and no special optimizations.
 Lines 9 and 30 use the `depend_on` property to cause docker to start elasticSearch first and then the other containers that depend on elasticSearch.

 ``` Dockerfile
   fluentbit: